Documents Required to Sell a Yacht in New York

 What documents do I need to sell a yacht in New York?

-To sell a yacht in New York, you typically need the vehicle title, a signed bill of sale, and a release of liability form.
+To sell a yacht in New York, you typically need the vehicle title, a signed bill of sale, an odometer disclosure statement, and a release of liability form.
 Some transactions may also require a smog or emissions certificate.

 Does New York require a bill of sale for a yacht?